MicrosoftDocs/azure-docs-powershell/latest_release_of_ResourceManager/AzureRM.Storage/Get-AzureRmStorageAccountNetworkRuleSet.md

 # Get-AzureRmStorageAccountNetworkRuleSet

 ## SYNOPSIS
-Get the NetWorkRule property of a Storage Account
+Get the NetWorkRule property of a Storage account

 ## SYNTAX